Sandhya-1401/Book-Recommendation-System/README.md

 # Book Recommendation System 📚

 A smart and simple machine learning project that recommends books based on similarity scores.
-Built using Python and Flask.
+Built using Python and Flask. <br>

----

-## 🧾 Description

 This Book Recommendation System helps users discover new books similar to the ones they like.
 It uses collaborative filtering techniques and pre-trained data for accurate and fast recommendations.

 ---

-## 🔍 Overview
+## ✨ Overview

 - 👩‍💻 Developed in Python using Flask for web backend
 - 📦 Uses pre-processed `.pkl` files for fast response